-Ms. Eunice Wong is the educational psychologist responsible to provide school-based educational psychology service to our school in Year 2021/22.
-She currently works under Tung Wah Group of Hospitals Ho Yuk Ching Educational Psychology Service Centre.
-She has extensive experience to work with schools in providing support for students with diverse cultural background and educational needs.
+Ms. Eunice Wong and Ms. Elaine Tang are the educational psychologists responsible to provide school-based educational psychology service to our school in Year 2021/22.
+They currently work under Tung Wah Group of Hospitals Ho Yuk Ching Educational Psychology Service Centre.
+They both have extensive experience to work with schools in providing support for students with diverse cultural background and educational needs.

 Ms. Pamela Chan is the speech therapist of our school at present.
 She works at the Hong Kong Children and Youth Services and provides speech therapy services to various secondary schools and youth centres.
 She attained M.A. in Speech Therapy from the Hong Kong Polytechnic University, M.A. in Early Childhood Education from the Chinese University of Hong Kong and B.A.
 (Hons) in English from the Hong Kong Shue Yan University.
 She provides speech and language services to students with speech and communication difficulties that adversely affected their performance at school and in daily life.
 These students may exhibit a variety of communication disorders, including language-literacy problems, articulation disorders, and fluency and voice problems.
 After identifying students at risk, assessment will be conducted and Individual Education Plan (IEP) will be implemented, students will then be monitored on their progress throughout the school year.

-Ms. Shirley Lau, a Psychological Service Assistant from TWGHs Ho Yuk Ching Educational Psychology Service Centre.
-She teaches phonics to primary and secondary students using Orton Gillingham approach in both her centre and different schools under supervision by an Educational Psychologist.
+Ms. Shirley Lau and Cindy Yuen, Psychological Service Assistants from TWGHs Ho Yuk Ching Educational Psychology Service Centre.
+They teach phonics to primary and secondary students using Orton Gillingham approach in both their centre and different schools under supervision by an Educational Psychologist.
 OG phonics is a multisensory way of English learning using visual, auditory, and kinesthetic techniques.
 Students learn to identify different English syllables, blend the syllables and isolate them systematically.
 Gradually they make improvements to phonological awareness and thereby their ability to read aloud and spell English words.

 Ms. Joann Teo, a clinical psychologist from TWGHs Ho Yuk Ching Educational Psychology Service Centre.
 She provides personal psychological counseling services to our students in need to help them deal with emotional, interpersonal and self-image issues.